The Little Museum is proud to present a potted history of The Irish Times.

 It was The Irish Times of Patrick Campbell, Patrick Kavanagh, Flann O’Brien and others of the Palace Bar set.
 It was during this period that The Irish Times moved from being the traditional newspaper of Southern unionists to the mainstream newspaper it is today.

 The Editor’s Room is decorated in the same playful style as the rest of the museum.
 There are cabinets of discovery, boxes to open; surprises and shocks, physical challenges, with history revealed in pithy revelations and delicious trivia.

-You can watch a short video on the exhibition, presented by Peter Murtagh, here.
+You can watch a video about the room presented by Peter Murtagh here: